snat-s/notes/thoughts/finish_things.md

 1. I have evidence of what I have done.
 1. I can understand the field better.
-1. I can see if like or not a subject.
+1. I can see if I like or not a subject.

 The last one is the most important.
 It solves a lot of the issues that I was having.
 Overall, it is great advice.